 If stored in an airtight container or ziploc bag, these molasses cookies will last 3-4 days.

-There are two things that will cause cookies to be too hard or dry.
-Too much flour and over baking.
-So don't add more flour to the dough.
+There are two things that will cause cookies to be too hard or dry.ย Too much flour and over-baking.ย So don't add more flour to the dough.
 This is a sticky cookie dough.
-When baking, bake 10 minutes for soft cookies or 12 if you do want a crispier cookie.
-Keep those two things in mind and you'll be fine!
+When baking, bake for 10 minutes for soft cookies or 12 if you want a crispier cookie.
+Keep those two things in mind, and you'll be fine!

-Molasses cookies are more dense and meant to be a chewy drop cookie.
-They are also know as molasses crinkle cookies.
-Gingerbread cookies are a soft roll out cookie.
-Gingersnaps are a crunchy cookie that are meant to be dry and crispy.
+Molasses cookies are denser and are meant to be chewy drop cookies.
+They are also known as molasses crinkle cookies.ย Gingerbread cookies are soft roll-out cookies.
+Gingersnaps are crunchy cookies that are meant to be dry and crispy.

 More Cookie Recipes